wojciechjablonski96/hipay-fullservice-sdk-prestashop/README.md

 - [HiPay Support Center][hipay-help] — To get technical help from HiPay
 - [Issues][project-issues] — To report issues, submit pull requests and get involved (see [Apache 2.0 License][project-license])
 - [Change log][project-changelog] — To check the changes of the latest versions
+- [Contributing guidelines][project-contributing] — To contribute to our source code

 ## Features